3.2 Launching a virtual machine with the cPouta web interface

 As a practice, we recommend that you avoid using the "Default" security group for any other rules.
 If your project grows, the "Default" group quickly becomes unmanageable.
 We recommend that you create individual security groups for different purposes.

 To access a virtual machine in the cPouta or ePouta services, you need to allow SSH connections to the machine.
 Do this by going to Access & Security in the web interface.
 Select the Security Groups tab.
 Click Create Security Group, name it "SSH" and add a description like "Allow incoming SSH".
 Then click Manage Rules for the SSH security group.
 In the view that is displayed, click Add Rule.

 Note: "From port" and "To port" define a range of destination ports.
 It is not possible to specify the source port.
 Ingress means incoming connections (to the VM).
 Egress means outgoing connections (from the VM).

 If you know from which subnet you are going to SSH in from e.g. 184.108.40.206/24 add a rule like this (recommended).

 You can also open ports to all possible IP addresses.
 In that case, you would use "0.0.0.0/0" for the network:

 Opening up ports this widely is not recommended and is not necessary in most cases.
 Limiting access to a virtual machines to only those networks that actually need to access it is a good security practice.

-Please note that deleting the default egress rules (allow any protocol to 0.0.0.0/0 and ::/0) will cause disruption to the metadata service responsible for SSH key injections.
+- Deleting the default egress rules (allow any protocol to 0.0.0.0/0 and ::/0) in cPouta will cause disruption to the metadata service responsible for SSH key injections.
 If you want to limit egress traffic, you should at least allow outbound traffic to IP 169.254.169.254, TCP port 80 for SSH key injections to work.